llbbl/austintechvideos.com/README.md

 Things we could use help with:
 * CSS improvements
-  * The search and navigation sytling
+  * The search and navigation styling
   * Getting rid of the red text
-  * Making the smaller logo work responsively
 * Need to add Pagination on the main page and long category pages
 * Help screening the videos that need to be posted and generating the markdown files
 * Get Disqus working so we have comments again
 * Support for Vimeo
 * *Most importantly we are looking for people interested in recording the local meetups!*

+We are using Trello for easy task tracking.
+[AustinTechVideos on Trello](https://trello.com/austintechvideos)

 ## About The Site